 Before I became a mother I had never heard of baby sleep training.
-I had absolutely no idea that up and down the country there are thousands of babies being “trained to sleep” by being left to cry, either through the so-called extinction method (being left to cry until they stop, also known as Cry It Out/CIO) or the graduated method known as “controlled crying” (being left to cry for increasingly long stretches of time).
+I had absolutely no idea that up and down the country there are thousands of babies being “trained to sleep”.
+Being left to cry night after night, either through the so-called extinction method (being left to cry until they stop, also known as Cry It Out/CIO) or the graduated method known as “controlled crying” (being left to cry for increasingly long stretches of time).

 It seemed alien and unnatural to me: leave your baby to cry and not DO something about it??
 I politely raised what seemed to me like the obvious point that when babies cry it’s because they need something, so as their carers we need to respond to their need so that they have their need fulfilled.
 Then they’ll stop crying.

 I was quickly shut down by a woman who crossly informed me that, “Sometimes what a baby needs is to SLEEP, whether they like it or not.
 Besides, it’s usually just fake crying anyway”, to which everyone nodded and agreed.
 Fake crying?!
-A young baby with an underdeveloped brain and absolutely zero critical thinking capacity is somehow plotting against me and trying to get one over on me by “fake crying”?!?
+A young baby with an underdeveloped brain and absolutely zero critical thinking capacity is somehow plotting against me and “fake crying”?!?
 At that moment it was very clear that I was the alien here.
-Looking back I wish I’d just got up and left at that point, but I’m ashamed to say I didn’t have the nerve.
+Looking back I wish I’d just got up and left in protest, but I’m ashamed to say I didn’t have the nerve.

 Sadly, the attitude our society takes towards children appears to be stuck in the Victorian era and mothers who follow their instinct to hold their babies are told we are “mollycoddling” or “spoiling” them, or “rewarding them for crying”.
 These ideas are rooted in false Victorian beliefs about babies needing to cry for alleged health purposes, and from the work of male (i.e. non-baby-birthing) writers such as Truby King (1858-1938) who famously said “children should be seen and not heard”.
 King set out a strict daily schedule for babies that meant they could be held for no longer than 10 minutes a day.

-In the last 50 years we have made leaps and bounds in the development of attachment theory and we now understand that crying is communicating for babies, and yet these outdated attitudes persist.
+In the last 50 years we have made leaps and bounds in the development of attachment theory and we now understand that crying is communicating for babies.
+Yet these outdated attitudes persist.
 They get passed down from one generation to the next and have become stubbornly ingrained in the fabric of our society despite overwhelming evidence that responsive parenting (i.e. responding to all your baby’s needs) is absolutely the right thing to do.

 Since that experience at the baby group I’ve come to learn the grim reality that sleep training is a mainstream and widely accepted part of Western society’s parenting ethos.
 This blog post is a fully referenced, evidence-based list of the main reasons why the epidemic of sleep training is causing terrible damage to our babies, their mothers, and family relationships.